What is hollow tining or coring

 Although not essential, try to hollow tine when the grass is dry, as this will help prevent any stickiness or smearing on the lawn surface.
-It can be a messy job if it undertaken in adverse conditions, especially on heavier, clay soils.
+It can be a messy job if it’s undertaken in damp or wet conditions, especially on heavier, clay soils.

-Unless the aerator is fitted with a collector the core will need removing from the lawn.
-They can be removed by a number of methods including using a shovel, sweeper, blower, rake etc. Some hollow tine aerators are fitted with wind-row boards which leaves the cores in a row.
-This enables the cores to pushed into heaps and then shoveled into a barrow and carted away.
+Unless the aerator is fitted with a collector the cores will need removing from the lawn.
+They can be removed by a number of methods including shovels, sweepers, blowers and rakes.
+Some hollow tine aerators are fitted with wind-row boards which leaves the cores in a row.
+This enables the cores to pushed into heaps and then shovelled into a barrow and removed.

 Once the cores have been cleared you are free to continue with other tasks such as over-seeding and topdressing etc.